giraone/testdata-generator/README.md

 Such a file looks like this:

 ```
-Emily,25953
+Mary,25000
+Emily,24953
 Hannah,23080
-Madison,19967
-Ashley,17997
-Sarah,17697
+Sarah,22697
 ...
-Lamarion,5
 Lamine,5
-...
-Zyra,5
 ```

-Using this file for generating female given names, will result in generating the name *Emily* 5000 times more often than the name *Lamine*.
+Using this file for generating female given names, will result in generating the name *Mary* 5000 times more often than the name *Lamine*.

 ## Included data files